Kruiser8/Kruiz-Control/settings/Settings.md

 The following details each of the settings files that need to be filled out for each handler.
 An example is provided for each file.

+All settings files are found in the `settings` folder.

 This script uses text files to improve the average user experience.

 ## Table of Contents